sk365/ObsidianEncryptedCloudSync/README.md

 # Installation

 ## Mac / Linux:
-1. Create a cloud linked folder as ~/Dropbox/Obsidian_Cloud/myvault
+1. Create a cloud linked folder (such as ~/Dropbox/Obsidian_Cloud)
-2. Create a local folder that is not linked to the cloud as ~/Obsidian_Local
+2. Create a local folder that is not linked to the cloud (such as ~/Obsidian_Local)
 3. Place vault to be encrypted and synced in Obsidian_Local, rename vault to private_notes
 4. Optional if you want to sync Obsidian settings across devices:
 - Open myvault in Obsidian